ckabanas/RAG-with-Notebook/README.md

 You can ask any question you like, but keep in mind you're using a small model and there are more powerful models out there for general conversation.

+What I often do is ask some general question, maybe about the city I am presenting in at the time.
+A basic question like that usually results in a fairly accurate and acceptable generated response.
+What I then do is follow up with the question "What is Mr Dursley's job?".
+The LLM then usually hallucinates, making up some answer that links the city in the previous question with some fabricated Mr Dursley.
+That is a useful response, as it illustrates the well known problem with GenAI, and you can read more about hallucinations here: [https://www.ibm.com/think/topics/ai-hallucinations](https://www.ibm.com/think/topics/ai-hallucinations).

 Feel free to experiment with the model parameters like temperature and predictions.

 In the second part you'll see that smaller, resource-efficient models like this can answer questions based on a given context and instructions quite well!
 That will demonstrate that huge models aren't always required!

+In this second part, we can build on the example of how we demonstrated what a hallucination looks like.
+Using the Retrieval Augmented Generation (RAG) process we shall demonstrate in this second part, we can show how to make hallucinations much less likely, and also how to make the model able to answer questions on topics that the model alone could not answer, without the need to retrain.
+This can help users trust the solution, as we know where the answers came from and how up to date they are, which can otherwise be an issue that GenAI is subject too.

 ## Part 2: Enhance with RAG using Milvus & LangChain